priyalviroja/security-paradox/src/about.md

 They build differently.
 Their organization becomes more resilient.
 The internet gets a little more secure.

 **That's the experiment.
 That's the mission.**

 ---

+**Who am I?**

+A security architect who's seen enough to know that the biggest vulnerabilities aren't in the code—they're in how we think about security.

+If you're curious enough, you'll figure it out. 🎭

+---